 - The positive customer references that will help prospects understand what they would benefit if they hire you?

 Being successful implies keeping up with the trends.
 Innovations are meant for making various processes easier, saving time, boosting efficiency.
 These very same goals any business strives to achieve it to rank high in the business competition.

-So to make the best use of digital transformation in developing a project proposal that maximizes your chances of winning deals did I include
+So to make the best use of digital transformation in developing a project proposal that maximizes your chances of winning deals have you included

 - eSignature in the project proposal?